 - Use cold butter for light, tender and flaky scones.

-- The cranberry-orange variation uses fresh cranberries, so the taste is tart.
-Garnish the tops with coarse sparkling sugar (or something similar) to elevate the sweetness.
+- The cranberry-orange variation uses tart, fresh cranberries.
+Garnish the tops with coarse sparkling sugar (or something similar) to make it sweeter.
+Or, use dried cranberries instead.

 -